ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 keying
 material.
 C and AS MUST use their respective keying material for all exchanged messages.
 How the security association between C and AS is bootstrapped is not part of this document.
-C and AS MUST ensure the confidentiality, integrity and authenticity of all exchanged messages.
+C and AS must ensure the confidentiality, integrity and authenticity of all exchanged messages.

 Section {{as-commsec}} specifies how communication with the AS is secured.